 We make illusory correlations in many areas of life:

 - You hear about Bill Gates or Mark Zuckerberg dropping out of college to start a billion-dollar business and you over-value that story in your head.
 Meanwhile, you never hear about all of the college dropouts that fail to start a successful company.
 You only hear about the hits and never hear about the misses even though the misses far outnumber the hits.

 - You see someone of a particular ethnic or racial background getting arrested and so you assume all people with that background are more likely to be involved in crime.
 You never hear about the 99 percent of people who don’t get arrested because it is a non-event.

 - You hear about a shark attack on the news and refuse to go into the ocean during your next beach vacation.
 The odds of a shark attack have not increased since you went in the ocean last time, but you never hear about the millions of people swimming safely each day.
 The news is never going to run a story titled, “Millions of Tourists Float in the Ocean Each Day.”
 You over-emphasize the story you hear on the news and make an illusory correlation.

 Most of us are unaware of how our selective memory of events influences the beliefs we carry around with us on a daily basis.
 We are incredibly poor at remembering things that do not happen.
 If we don’t see it, we assume it has no impact or rarely happens.

-If you understand how these errors in thinking occur and use strategies like the Contingency Table Test mentioned above, you can reveal the hidden assumptions you didn’t even know you had and correct the misguided thinking that plagues our everyday lives.
+If you understand how an illusory correlation error occurs and use strategies like the Contingency Table Test mentioned above, you can reveal the hidden assumptions you didn’t even know you had and correct the misguided thinking that plagues our everyday lives.